 Cupping dates back to the ancient Chinese, Egyptian and even Middle Eastern times.
 The oldest record of cupping dates back to around 1550BC in Egypt.

 Cupping is usually used together with massage and acupuncture.
-It can be useful for a wide variety of health conditions including:

 With cupping, usually a flammable substance such as alcohol is used to place inside the cup to remove the oxygen, as the fire goes in the cup, it is then placed upside down onto the patient’s skin, the fire is able to create a vacuum to cause the skin to raise up as the blood circulation to that area increases and blood vessels expand to cause redness.